Chibale, Zambia: introduction

 Chibale Zambia: introduction.Red Chibale landscape with ox-drawn ploughing, near Chibale Village.

-An own farm in Chibale or migration labour?
+An own farm in Chibale or migrant labour?

-Chibale Zambia: introduction.
-A growing number of young men went to Copperbelt towns as migration workers during the last century.
-Women began accompanying their husbands in the 1930s, and many returned to Chibale after a long stay in the city.
-In the 1970s, after a period of relative prosperity, life in Chibale and in town became increasingly difficult.
-The importance of cash crop farming increased during the 1980s, while at the same time, a movement seeking greater independence from external economic influences emerged.
-Migration work gradually lost importance as a viable alternative to settling one’s own farm.
-In a survey held in Nchimishi around 1990 88% of the respondents considered life in Nchimishi better than life in town.5Seur (1992: 113).
-An even larger percentage considered establishing a farm in Nchimishi area a better strategy for earning cash than migration labour.
-In this period, the foundation for an increased interest in one’s own culture as a marker of identity was laid.
+Chibale, Zambia: introduction.
+A growing number of young men went to Copperbelt towns as migrant labourers during the last century.
+Women began accompanying their husbands in the 1930s, and many returned to Chibale after extended stays in the city.
+In the 1970s, following a period of relative prosperity, life in Chibale and in town became increasingly difficult.
+The importance of cash crop farming grew during the 1980s, while simultaneously, a movement emerged seeking greater independence from external economic influences.
+Migrant labour gradually lost its importance as a viable alternative to settling on one’s own farm.
+In a survey conducted in Nchimishi around 1990, 88% of the respondents considered life in Nchimishi preferable to life in town.5Seur (1992: 113).
+An even larger percentage considered establishing a farm in the Nchimishi area a better strategy for earning cash than migrant labour.
+During this period, the groundwork was laid for an increased interest in one’s own culture as a marker of identity.

 Photo 26 Farms